Part of the University of Michigan-Flint campus along the Flint River.

 One woman figured out an ingenious way to pay off her student debt which amounts to more than $90,000.
 In fact, it’s so simple you’ll wonder why you didn’t think of it, or you may wonder if it could ever work.

-Katie Curnow launched Katie Thanks You in late March, a project where people contribute money to assist her in paying off her the debt.
+In late March, Katie Curnow launched "Katie Thanks You," a project where people contribute money to assist her in paying off her debt.
 What do they get in return?
-Curnow gives you her gratitude, which she expresses in fun and interesting ways — depending on the level of the “donation.”
+Curnow gives you her gratitude which is expressed in fun and interesting ways — depending on the magnitude of the “donation.”

 Curnow accrued her massive debt while earning a bachelor’s degree in English and a master’s degree in English language and literature at the University of Michigan-Flint.
 While she had a scholarship her first year, she depended on student loans for the remainder of her education.

 While Curnow may be debt-free in 10 years, the same cannot be said about the rest of the country with almost 100 percent certainty.
 Student debt has outpaced inflation consistently, and the total outstanding debt toll exceeds $1.4 trillion.
-Spread out over 40 million student debtors, the average debt toll per borrower circles around $28,000.

 Image Copyright © gleslie44